jimoquinn/iost-unofficial/README.md

 # iost-unofficial
-bootstrap.sh - for greenfield installs, either bare metal or VM on Ubuntu 16.04 or 18.04.
+bootstrap.sh - for greenfield installs, either bare metal or VM, running Ubuntu 16.04 or 18.04.
 This script will install all the tools necessary to develop in the IOST ecosystem.